jsren/osdev-workshop/_pages/parts_1/nasm-syntax.md

 my_int: dd 0xDEADBEEF
 ```

+### Strings

 Strings can be declared and initialised by using string literals.
-Notice that in the example we use the `db` command, as each individual character is only a single byte, and that the string ends with a null character `\0` to signify the end.
+Notice that in the example we use the `db` command, and that the string ends with a null character `\0` to signify the end.

 ```nasm
 message: db "Hello World!\0"
 ```

+### Structs

 Complex data structrures can be created by chaining multiple data commands: